Skein algebras and cluster algebras of marked surfaces: Triangulations

 \subsection{Triangulations}

-A marked surface $\S$ is \textbf{triangulable} if... \begin{itemize} \item $\partial\S$ is not empty, \item each component of $\partial\S$ contains a marked point, and \item $\S$ is not the disc with one or two marked points.\footnote{This last condition is unnecessary for subsequent results on skein and cluster algebras.} \end{itemize} A \textbf{triangulation}\footnote{This is sometimes called an \emph{ideal triangulation}, to distinguish from triangulations which are allowed to have vertices away from marked points.} of a triangulable $\S$ is a simple multicurve $\Delta$ such that... \begin{itemize} \item no two curves in $\Delta$ are homotopic, \item $\Delta$ is maximal amongst simple multicurves with the first property, and \item $\Delta$ consists entirely of arcs. \end{itemize} A triangulation of $\Delta$ is a collection of arcs which cut $\S$ into a union of triangles. \begin{rem} If only the first two conditions hold, $\Delta$ is called a \emph{maximal multicurve}. \end{rem}
+A marked surface $\S$ is \textbf{triangulable} if... \begin{itemize} \item $\partial\S$ is not empty, \item each boundary component contains a marked point, and \item no connected component of $\S$ is a disc with one or two marked points.\footnote{This last condition is unnecessary for subsequent results on skein and cluster algebras.} \end{itemize} A \textbf{triangulation}\footnote{This is sometimes called an \emph{ideal triangulation}, to distinguish from triangulations which are allowed to have vertices away from marked points.} of a triangulable $\S$ is a simple multicurve $\Delta$ such that... \begin{itemize} \item no two curves in $\Delta$ are homotopic, \item $\Delta$ is maximal amongst simple multicurves with the first property, and \item $\Delta$ consists entirely of arcs. \end{itemize} A triangulation of $\Delta$ is a collection of arcs which cut $\S$ into a union of triangles. \begin{rem} If only the first two conditions hold, $\Delta$ is called a \emph{maximal multicurve}. \end{rem}